10-15% of population

 - There are also urea splitting bacteria in the colon that will cause the labelled carbon to be present in exhaled air about 5 hours after ingesting the urea.

 - Serological tests for IgG.
-These are useful for confirming the presence of H. Pylori, but not as convenient as the breath test.
-They are about 90% specific.
+These are useful for confirming the presence of H. Pylori, but not as accurate as the breath test.
+It is about 90% specific.
 It can take over a year for IgG levels to fall below 50% of their original value even after H. Pylori eradication, so this is not a useful test to see if the infection has been eradicated.
 Antibodies can also be found in the saliva, but these are nowhere near as accurate as serology.

 - Stool test.
 This is a highly sensitive (96%) and specific (97%) immunoassay that will detect the presence of H Pylori, and can also be used to see if H Pylori has been eradicated.
 PPI’s must be stopped one week before the test for eradication.
 This is now often the first line test.

 - Endoscopy.
 (OGD) This will confirm the presence of an ulcer by sight, but a sample of gastric mucosa may also be taken.
 This can be tested in three ways:

 - Put in a urea solution containing Phenol red.
 If H. Pylori is present, then the urea will be rapidly split to release ammonia, and the solution will increase in pH and change colour.
 This is known as the rapid urease test.

 - U+E – rarely shows up Zollinger-Ellison syndrome